• Skip to primary navigation

 • Fresh rosemary adds herby aromatics and flaky sea salt adds a salty crunch.

-• Make ahead instructions provided.
-Plan ahead to prep your focaccia overnight to bake in the morning.
+• Make in advance instructions provided.
+Plan ahead to prep your sourdough focaccia overnight to bake in the morning.

 • Easy sourdough discard focaccia recipe.
 Although this focaccia does take some time, I promise it's worth it.
 If you plan ahead, you can do the chilling stage overnight and bake your focaccia in the morning.
 And no shaping or Dutch oven is needed, just a stand mixer and your hands!

 • Versatile Italian yeast bread.
-You can eat your gourmet focaccia as a snack, side accompaniment to your favorite entree, or use it to make chicken focaccia sandwich, or a meatball sub using impossible burger meatballs.
+You can eat your gourmet focaccia as a snack, side accompaniment to your favorite entree, or use it to make a focaccia sandwich or a meatball sub using my impossible burger meatballs.

 🌾 Ingredient Notes